qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Conditionals.rst

 try
 ...

 Tries an expression and returns its value if error-free.
-If the expression returns an error, an alternative value will be returned when provided otherwise the function will return null.
+If the expression returns an error, an alternative value will be returned when provided otherwise the function will return NULL.

 .. list-table::
    :widths: 15 85